rsokl/Learning_Python/docs/_sources/Module2_EssentialsOfPython/Basic_Objects.md.txt

 >>> (1 + 2) * 3
 9

-# finding the remainder of division
+# finding the remainder of division between two positive numbers
 >>> 11 % 5
 1